Characterisation of sets of limit measures after iteration of a cellular automaton on an initial measure: Construction of a cellular automaton realising a given set of measures

-To do so, at time $T_{n-1}$ is initialized a \define{merging counter} of value $2n$ on the merge layer, decrementing at each step.
-Since the value of $n$ is written on one computing layer, it is copied (with an additional 0) on the merge layer using an auxiliary state $\copie$ (\define{copy}).
-This counter is similar to incrementing counters, except it uses -1 as negative carry.\\
+At time $T_n$, all segments of length $n$ are forced to merge with their left neighbour, so that the density of walls tends to 0.
+This means that merging is performed at time $T_n$ between a segment larger than $n$ to the left, and any number of consecutive segments of length $n$ to the right.
+To determine the length of each segment, a signal is sent to the right and bounces off the right wall, and its return time is measured.

-Simultaneously, a signal is sent to the right and bounces off the right wall.
-Thus, the segment is of length $n$ iff the signal returns before the end of the decrementation.
+To do so, a \define{merging counter} of value $2n$ is initialised at time $T_{n-1}$ on the merge layer.
+The value of $n$ is copied from the first computing layer to the merge layer (with an additional 0 at the end), using an auxiliary state $\copie$ (\define{copy}).
+This counter decrements at each step in a similar way as incrementing counters, except it uses -1 as a negative carry.
+See Figure~\ref{figure:merge} for an example of this process.